 Most night we usually make our tacos with taco meat, so when we choose steak instead, it’s always a treat.
 It has such great flavor and really takes the tacos up a notch.
 My whole family can never get enough!

-Steak tacos are one of my favorite variations of tacos.
-There’s nothing better than juicy and flavorful steak on a warm tortilla.
+There’s nothing better than juicy and flavorful top sirloin steak on a warm tortilla.
 I still remember going to this taco truck in high school that had the best steak tacos and it was always such a treat.
 Now I can make them at home!

 You can use flour or corn tortillas for these tacos.
 The tortillas will make or break a good taco though, so make sure you’re buying them fresh.
 If I’m using flour tortillas, I love to buy the uncooked tortillas and warm them on the skillet before serving.
 If I’m buying corn tortillas, I like to wrap them in a damp paper towel and then microwave them for about 10 seconds before serving.

 The steak taco marinade is a mixture of olive oil, soy sauce, lime juice, brown sugar, garlic, cumin, salt and pepper (amounts included in printable recipe below).
-An easy steak fajita marinade or skirt steak marinade also tastes delicious.
+An easy steak fajita marinade or skirt steak marinade are delicious as well.
 I like to pour the ingredients into a large zip top bag or bowl and shake or stir until the mixture is combined.
 Then add the meat pieces and let marinate for at least 30 minutes (up to 5 hours).
 The longer it marinates, the more flavor the steak will have.

 How to make Steak Tacos